 I'm Ross McDonald.
 Geek, thinker, Open Source committer, calisthenics practitioner, Italian and Spanish language learner, gamer, Sci-Fi fan, comic/Anime/Manga consumer, coffee and wine lover, husband and father.
+Exploring the web of knowledge across multiple protocols - gemini and http.

 Following on from my last post on Guix it made sense to dig Emacs back out - and this time why not try to do everything with it?
 So far I have EXWM[1] configured so I can use Emacs as my OS, I've got the usual packages like org, org-capture and org-agenda setup and I have clojure, lsp[2] and cider all in place.
 For good measure I have IRC, mail and media setup via emms[3].
 For Emacs itself, UI and config I've really benefited from Nano Emacs[4] and the fine config samples provided by SystemCrafters[5].
 There is still so much more to do but I can already do pretty much everything I need.
 Launching Obsidian or browsers from Emacs as an OS is pretty awesome.
 [1]: https://github.com/ch11ng/exwm [2]: https://github.com/emacs-lsp/lsp-mode [3]: https://www.gnu.org/software/emms/ [4]: https://github.com/rougier/nano-emacs [5]: https://systemcrafters.net/Published :